elisacomposta/recommender-systems-challenge/README.md

 ## Credits

-The code in this repository was built upon the code from the [course repository](https://github.com/MaurizioFD/RecSys_Course_AT_PoliMi), which provides the implementation of recommenders and utility code.
+The code in this repository was built upon the [course repository](https://github.com/MaurizioFD/RecSys_Course_AT_PoliMi), which provides the implementation of recommenders and utility code.

 ## Team